Medical Bills After a Car Accident

 Personal Injury Lawsuits

 The final option is to seek compensation for your medical expenses through a personal injury lawsuit filed against the driver who caused the accident and your injuries.
-As with fault-based insurance claims, you must show that the other party is responsible for the accident and your injuries using various forms of evidence, such as traffic camera footage, eyewitness statements, expert testimony, and your medical records.
+Personal injury claims are important in seeking compensation for various types of accidents and injuries caused by negligence or negligent driver.
+As with fault-based insurance claims, you and your personal injury lawyers must show that the other party is responsible for the accident and your injuries using various forms of evidence, such as photo, video, or traffic camera footage, eyewitness statements, expert witness testimony, and your medical records.
+In most cases, personal injury claims and lawsuits are expected to take one to two years before the matter is resolved.

 Proving a Medical Treatment Is Reasonable and Necessary

 When seeking medical bill compensation after a Summerville, SC, car accident, the insurance company you file your claim with may dispute that the treatment you received or plan to receive is “reasonable or necessary.”
+If you notice delays in treatment or lack of clear communication from healthcare providers, it may suggest that something is amiss and could indicate that medical negligence occurred.
+It is important to hold healthcare professionals accountable when healthcare providers fail to uphold the standard of care, as their medical negligence often can lead to serious harm or even death for patients.
 This is one method insurance companies use to limit the compensation they pay to victims.

-An experienced car accident lawyer can help you prove the reasonableness and necessity of your medical treatments by gathering and presenting the following evidence:
+An experienced medical bill lawyer in Summerville can help you prove the reasonableness and necessity of many forms your medical treatments by gathering and presenting the following evidence:

 Contact Murphy Crantford Meehan’s Car Accident Lawyers

 If you need help seeking compensation for your medical bills after a car accident, call Murphy Crantford Meehan or contact us online for a free case evaluation with one of our Summerville car accident lawyers.
-We’ll review your case, explain your options for seeking the compensation you need, and answer your questions about the process.
+Our law firm can review your case, explain your legal options, and understand the legal process for seeking the compensation you need.
+With our years of experience, our attorneys can answer your questions about the legal process here.

 Frequently Asked Questions